• Kieren Karritpul (b.1994) lives and works in Nauiyu/Daly River, Darwin, Australia. As a Ngen’gi wumirri man, Karritpul is not permitted...

 Kieren Karritpul (b.1994) lives and works in Nauiyu/Daly River, Darwin, Australia.

 As a Ngen’gi wumirri man, Karritpul is not permitted to weave, so instead he paints magnified views of woven objects and fibres, abstracting their cross stitching patterns into a coil like imagery that offer intimate and material pathways into the landscape and history of the Nauiyu region.
-At times Karritpul paints using his brushes made of his own hair, further emedding himself and his presence physically into the work, reinforcing his belief he was born into the land.
+At times Karritpul paints using his brushes made of his own hair, further emebeding himself and his presence physically into the work, reinforcing his belief he was born into the land.

-National Gallery of Australia, Canberra; Museum of Cultural History, the University of Oslo, Oslo; ArtBank, Australia; The University of Newcastle, Newcastle, Australia; Parliament House, Canberra; Museum of Applied Arts and Sciences, Sydney.
+Karritpul's works are held in numerous public and private collections, including; The Fowler Museum at UCLA, Los Angeles; National Gallery of Australia, Canberra; Museum of Cultural History, the University of Oslo, Oslo; ArtBank, Australia; The University of Newcastle, Newcastle, Australia; Parliament House, Canberra; Museum of Applied Arts and Sciences, Sydney.

 Kieren Karritpul